sorahn/flink-web/contribute-code.md

  - Execute the [End to End tests of Flink](https://github.com/apache/flink/tree/master/flink-end-to-end-tests#running-tests).
  - Make sure no unrelated or unnecessary reformatting changes are included.
  - Make sure your commit history adheres to the requirements.
+ - Make sure your change has been rebased to the latest commits in your base branch.

 Considerations before or right after opening a pull request: